Color choice is an important part of data visualization.

 Are you still unsure about using color blind friendly palettes?

-If you think a color blind friendly palette damages the design of your chart, take these points into consideration:
+If you think a color blind friendly palette damages the design of your chart, remember these two key tips:

 If you make graphs and charts with the goal of sharing information, you can easily enable complete comprehension from color blind readers.
 The only thing you have to do is put in a conscious effort when using the colors for your charts.